JieyuWu/ToyotaMod/Toyota-Lexus.md

 Allows Toyotas without full-range cruise control to gain stop-and-go using openpilot with a device plugged into the gas pedal.

-## SDSU / SmartenedDSU
+## SDSU (SmartDSU/SmartenedDSU)

 Upgrades the Driver Support Unit to passthrough AEB and enable openpilot longitudinal control.
+SDSU was first sold as an external, harness-style contraption, and later the SmartenedDSU (DSU modified by forwading a severed CAN connection back into the network by way of an onboard, stripped down, reflashed Panda) and became preferred, with quick creation/installation.

 ## Zorro Steering Sensor (ZSS)